 Some of the UAE cities have free zones like Abu Dhabi.
 For example, the Abu Dhabi Department of Economic Development recently announced that freelancers could live and work in the UAE.
 Also, the Ajman Free Zone offers freelance visas in 40 categories costing AED 6000.

-Below are some of the cities and free zones that offer freelance licenses and visas in the UAE.
+Below are some cities and free zones offering freelance licenses and visas in the UAE.
 Each free zone has its own set of rules and freelancer categories.

 Ras Al Khaimah